 SCP acknowledges and accepts that reimbursement for allowable activities is dependent upon the approval of ACAA, DES, and USDA.
 The aforementioned parties may disallow any expense reported which is not in accordance with the Allowable Activities outlined by USDA and/or not in accordance with SCP Partnership Agreement and Payee Form, Scope of Work and/or Budget.

-SCP acknowledges and agrees that all invoices are subject to approval DES and USDA and ACAA’s approval does not bind DES or USDA, nor constitute a guarantee by ACAA of payment to SCP.
+SCP acknowledges and agrees that all invoices are subject to approval by DES and USDA, and ACAA’s approval does not bind DES or USDA, nor constitute a guarantee by ACAA of payment to SCP.

 Contractor agrees to indemnify, defend and hold ACAA and its directors, officers, employees and agents harmless for, from and against any tax or other liabilities, losses, costs, expenses (including attorneys' fees and court costs), penalties, claims, demands resulting from or arising out of a breach of this Agreement by Contractor or Contractor's employees or agents, or resulting from or arising out of rendering services under this Agreement by Contractor or Contractor's employees or agents or to the extent caused by the negligence or intentional misconduct of Contractor or Contractor’s employees or agents.
 ACAA agrees to indemnify, defend and hold Contractor and its directors, officers, employees and agents harmless for, from and against any liabilities, losses, costs, expenses (including attorneys' fees and court costs), penalties, claims, demands to the extent caused by the negligence or intentional misconduct of ACAA or ACAA's employees or agents.